swetasaraswat/Terra/README.md

 ## Why It Matters

-Every reading logged in Terra produces evidence mapped to NAAC Criterion 7 — Institutional Values & Best Practices — which most colleges currently assemble by hand once a year.
+Every reading logged in Terra produces evidence mapped to NAAC Criterion 7 Institutional Values & Best Practices, which most colleges currently assemble by hand once a year.
 Terra generates it continuously, as a byproduct of normal operation, turning a compliance burden into a standing dashboard.

 ## Author